VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 =Can I delete point types=

-No. In order to prevent a more open and fair system, admins can only change the name and icon of the points rather than allowing the wiping of entire balances.
+No. In order to make a more open and fair system, admins can only change the name and icon of the points rather than allowing the wiping of entire balances.
 You can simply change the name and then remove all possibility of users interacting with that point type going forward.
 You cannot wipe the history though.

 =Can I delete a point transaction?=

-No. In order to have a system similar to (but not) a blockchain, to decrease a user's balance you must have a negative transaction of that point type so everyone can see in the log that it happened.
+No. In order to have a system similar to a blockchain or a bank ledger, to decrease a user's balance you must have a negative transaction of that point type so everyone can see in the log that the change happened and that there is a history that everyone can see.

 =Can I use point types I create with VYPS to give credit to users on WooCommerce?=